Chocolate Cherry Thumbprint Cookies

 Ingredients

-- Butter– I tend to use lightly salted butter in almost all of my dishes.
+- Butter– I use lightly salted butter in almost all of my dishes.
 I enjoy the flavor that salt brings out of sweet dishes.
 However, feel free to use unsalted if you prefer.

-- White and brown sugar– this combination seems to help bring a balance of slightly chewy and softness to the cookie.
+- White and brown sugar– This combination seems to help bring a balance of slightly chewy and softness to the cookie.

 - Egg